FOREX-Dollar index lowest since August as inflation moderates

 The personal consumption expenditures (PCE) price index rose 0.3 after advancing by the same margin in September.
 In the 12 months through October, the PCE price index increased 6.0% after advancing 6.3% in September.

-Fed funds futures traders are now pricing for the Fed’s benchmark rate to peak at 4.91% in May, up from 3.83% now.
-The traders had priced for a top of over 5% before Powell’s comments on Wednesday.
+Fed funds futures traders are now pricing for the Fed's benchmark rate to peak at 4.87% in May, up from 3.83% now.
+Traders had priced for a top of over 5% before Powell's comments on Wednesday.
 FEDWATCH, USONFFE=

+Fed Governor Michelle Bowman said on Thursday that the Fed should slow the pace of its rate increases in order to assess the impact of its hiking cycle.

+But New York Fed President John Williams reiterated that more interest rate rises will be needed to bring down overly high levels of price pressures.

-Antipodean currencies also rose on expectations that China will ease its strict COVID restrictions.
+Antipodean currencies were also boosted by expectations that China will ease its strict COVID restrictions.

 ========================================================